FrancesBW/bellamy/README.md

 * ```--plot``` will turn on plotting of measured and modelled offsets of sources matched between the target and reference catalogues.
 It also turns on plotting for the flux model applied to the target catalogue.

 * ```--nofluxmatch``` will stop peak flux of target and reference sources being compared for matching.
-If flux match is turned off, MACCAS returns a nearest neighbour match with modelled adjustments.
+If flux match is turned off, BELLAMY returns a nearest neighbour match with modelled adjustments.

 * ```--debug``` will turn on debug mode.

-* ```--writelog``` will write out the log shown in the terminal to 'maccas_log_(date)\_(time).log'.
+* ```--writelog``` will write out the log shown in the terminal to 'bellamy_log_(date)\_(time).log'.

 ### Optional Inputs:

 * ```--tarfreq FREQUENCY ``` provide the frequency of the target catalogue.
 This is only required if both flux-matching is on (as is the default), and the reference catalogue has flux measurements for more than one frequency.
-If the reference catalogue has flux measurements for only one fequency or has no specified frequency, then MACCAS proceeds by assuming it is comparable to the target catalogue.
+If the reference catalogue has flux measurements for only one fequency or has no specified frequency, then BELLAMY proceeds by assuming it is comparable to the target catalogue.

 * ```--outformat FILE_EXTENSION``` provide the desired file extension/format for the output tables.
 See astropy.table.Table docuemntation for supported writing formats (http://docs.astropy.org/en/stable/io/unified.html#built-in-readers-writers).
 Default format is 'fits'.